razzius/razzius.github.io/_posts/2019-12-08-lifehack-delete-facebook.md

 By adding known Facebook domains to my `/etc/hosts` with a local address, I prevent web traffic from going to them.
 Among the benefits are that I am not tracked, I save bandwidth on the requests, and Facebook content like "Like" buttons simply don't appear.

-Here's a sample of what that looks like:
+Here's a sample of what that looks like.
+[Note that both IPV4 and IPV6 addresses are needed to block all traffic.](https://apple.stackexchange.com/questions/158117/os-x-10-10-1-etc-hosts-private-etc-hosts-file-is-being-ignored-and-not-resol)

 ```
 0.0.0.0 apps.facebook.com
+::1 apps.facebook.com
 0.0.0.0 connect.facebook.net
+::1 connect.facebook.net
 0.0.0.0 facebook.com
+::1 facebook.com
 0.0.0.0 fbcdn.com
+::1 fbcdn.com
 ```

 [Take a look at the entire list and how to install them here](https://github.com/razzius/blocked-hosts#blocked-hosts).